isomerpages/moe-lianhuapri/_learning/Information & Communications Technology.md

 permalink: /learning/information-n-communications-technology/
 description: ""
 ---
-# links broken: (more info on ALP) https://lianhuapri.moe.edu.sg/learning/ict AND ALP (found at the bottom)
 # **Information & Communications Technology**

 **ICT Department Vision:**  Every child a self-directed and engaged digital learner by harnessing ICT.